 “If anyone had a reason to justify their presence [there], it ought to be the ministers of the Gospel of Jesus Christ,” Foley said. “[He] laid out ample scriptural evidence that all human beings are descendants of Adam and, thus, created in the image of God.”

 Foley believes that Grimké’s efforts were unsuccessful because, while they dealt with the logical and theological arguments against lynching, they failed to address the moral narrative behind the practice.

 Foley concluded his presentation with a discussion of Ida B. Wells, whom he described as the hero of his research.

 “Her courage and resilience in the face of a lynching culture is astonishing,” Foley said.

 Wells was a journalist and editor of the Memphis Free Speech and Headlight.
-She was surprised to discover that three men, one of them a person friend, had been lynched.
+She was surprised to discover that three men, one of them a personal friend, had been lynched.
 Her surprise was due to the fact that she, like many at the time, believed the popular narrative that lynchings only happened because of rape.
 She immediately suspected that this had not been the case in this situation, so she investigated.
-What she discovered was that the men in question had own a grocery store that was in competition with a White-owned store across the street.
+What she discovered was that the men in question had owned a grocery store that was in competition with a White-owned store across the street.
 When the Black-owned store was attacked, the men had inadvertently shot at and injured police officers.

-“Well’s insight into this was amazing, and her courage to speak not only here but abroad, as a Black woman in the beginning of the 20th century, is mind-bogglingly heroic,” Foley said.
+“Well’s insight into this was amazing, and her courage to speak not only here but abroad as a Black woman in the beginning of the 20th century is mind-bogglingly heroic,” Foley said.
 “She publicized lynching, eventually influencing most public opinion.”

 Foley examined the way that, following its decline in public approval, lynching moved and evolved.
 He tied the practice to modern capital punishment and police brutality towards African Americans.
 He advocates that any work to improve racial injustice, must include an awareness of past efforts.